LAD-RAG: Layout-aware Dynamic RAG for Visually-Rich Document Understanding: Additional Analysis on LAD-RAG's Retrieval Performance

 \section{Additional Analysis on LAD-RAG's Retrieval Performance}

 \Cref{fig:main-retrieval-multi} provides a focused analysis of retrieval performance on multi-page evidence questions, which pose a greater challenge due to the need for cross-page contextual integration.
-We compare LAD-RAG against conventional top-$k$ retrievers under varying retrieval depths.
-Our method consistently achieves higher recall with fewer irrelevant pages, highlighting its ability to prioritize semantically and structurally relevant content across document boundaries.
-Dotted horizontal lines show the minimum number of pages baseline methods must retrieve to match LAD-RAG's recall without requiring top-$k$ tuning.
+We compare LAD-RAG against conventional top-$k$ retrievers and RAPTOR \citep{sarthi2024raptor}, a hierarchical baseline that groups semantically related elements into aggregate nodes and expands retrievals top-down to their constituents at inference time.
+While RAPTOR's semantic groupings can help recover related content within locally similar clusters, they do not capture layout continuity or cross-page structural dependencies, making them less effective for multi-page questions where relevant evidence is distributed across structurally related but semantically distant pages.
+Our method consistently achieves higher recall with fewer irrelevant pages across all baselines, highlighting its ability to prioritize semantically and structurally relevant content across document boundaries.
 These results underscore the importance of layout-aware, symbolically grounded retrieval strategies for handling complex, distributed information in long documents.